pgRouting/pgrouting/doc/src/introduction.rst

 Virginia Vergara

-And all the people that gives us a little of their time making comments, finding issues, making pull requests etc.
+And all the people that give us a little of their time making comments, finding issues, making pull requests etc.

 Corporate Sponsors (in alphabetical order)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^